 The story...

-Did I need to perform well in order to be loved?
-I didn't match the "ideal" person that "we" wanted to be.
-And, it seemed that my parents were constantly pushing me to be something better than what I was.
-I know that I wanted to be loved yet the close relationships were elusive - they remained distant until I graduated from high school.
+Did I need to perform to be loved?
+I didn't seem to match the "ideal" person that "we" wanted to be.
+And, it seemed my parents were pushing me toward something better than what I was capable of being or best suited for.
+I wanted to be loved but close relationships remained elusive.

 Growing up, I was smarter than the average kid.
 My dad had a respectful job and my needs were met.
 We had a bigger boat and newer car than most.
 They took us on vacations - four states away and to Canada too.
 They volunteered and supported our boy scouts and girl scouts activities.
-They taught us to be thrifty and capable - prepared for the future.
-They made sure that we went to church and were prepared to go away to college.
-They did the parenting job well.
-Yet, my heart wanted more - to love and be loved.
+They taught us to be thrifty and capable.
+They made sure we went to church and were prepared for college.
+They did their parenting job well.
+My inner man wanted to love and be loved.
+Not merely do and receive loving actions; but, to actually love and be loved.
+Does love like that require the intervention of God?

-The only church in town will be a place where people learn to love themselves gracefully as God does through Christ.
-These loved people will be more capable and free to love others in relationships that require grace.
-Grace, undeserved favor that comes from a power source - the Spirit of God.
+The only church in town will be a place where people learn to love themselves gracefully as God loves us through Christ.
+These loved people will be more capable and free to love others within graceful relationships.
+People will learn the grace that's the undeserved favor of God.
+The indwelling Spirit of God will testify of this wonderful loving truth..

 Just for today...